s1n7ax/circles-life-assignment/README.md

 # Running
 * Clone or download the project
 * Import the project to Eclipse as a Gradle project
+* Open command prompt in the project file and run `>.\gradlew.bat cleanEclipse eclipse` to configure eclipse settings
 * Right click on the project and click on Gradle -> Refresh Gradle Project
 * Right click on `circles-life-assignment-test-plan.xml` test plan
 * Run As -> TestNG Test